emg110/cloudflare-myalgo-btn-app/README.md

 ![myalgo-logo](./media/my-algo.png)
 # CloudFlare MyAlgo Button App

-Let your visitors call or refer to their MyAlgo Wallet directly from your website.
+Let your visitors summon their MyAlgo Wallet directly from your website.
 This is the simplest way of integrating MyAlgo wallet to your website!
-This APP will create a button and a subdomain CNAME record, based on your declared subdomain name parameter value during installation, on your site's DNS, by the name of YOUR-SUB-DOMAIN.YOUR-DOMAIN-NAME.
+This APP will create a button and a subdomain CNAME record, based on your declared subdomain name parameter value during installation, on your site's DNS, by the name of YOUR-SUB-DOMAIN.YOUR-DOMAIN-NAME (e.g. myalgo.yourdomain.com).
-This way the myalgo subdomain of your website will be always redirecting to wallet.myalgo.com and there is a customizable button on your landing page to call it.
+This way the myalgo subdomain of your website will be always pointing to MyAlgo wallet access URL while there is a customizable button on your site to call it.

 ## Usage